MarcoESCRIBANO/Mapillary2COCO-Toolbox/README.md

 >main.py

-This python script helps you convert your mapillary vistas dataset to coco format.
+This python script helps you convert your mapillary vistas dataset to coco format and choose the classes you want to keep.

 #### Brief Introduction